-Co-existence of formal, informal employment, and out migration

-The region has experienced extreme socio-economic inequality.
-While in the past there was an influx of workers to seek work in the mines (those who came from UP, Bihar during mass recruitment drives), at present there has been a continuous outflux of workers in search of livelihood.
+Co-existence of formal, informal employment, and out migration from UP, Bihar during mass recruitment drives), at present there has been a continuous outflux of workers in search of livelihood.
 The shift in industry has impacted the labour market of the place.